 The future of the World Wide Web and that of Net neutrality are crucial issues for the future, not only of the Internet and business themselves but humanity at large.
 Digital sovereignty, jingoism and the once free Internet are now the context in which we are evolving, both from a business and personal point of view (the two are linked).
 This piece is, I hope, a not too desperate attempt at making sense of the current economic and economic-warfare situation, as well as devising scenarios for the years ahead.
 These are mere endeavours, and our readers are more than welcome to comment and propose alternative scenarios.

 World Wide Web: 5 scenarios for the future of the Internet and business

-Once, the Internet was the perfect place for freedom: freedom of speech and information, free market for all in a globalised peaceful world, a field for almost limitless opportunities.
+Once, the Internet was the perfect place for freedom: freedom of speech and information, free The very notion of "market" — be it in B2B and B2C — is ... for all in a globalised peaceful world, a field for almost limitless opportunities.
 One may rightfully wonder whether freedom has now become slavery.